Rondel M1 car-by-car histories

 Of the eight Rondel M1s known to have been built and raced in 1973, seven were used by Rondel's F2 team and the other by Chris Meek in Formula Atlantic.
 In October 1973, Rondel were preparing for their 1974 Formula 1 project and all the team Rondel M1s were advertised for sale.
 Four weeks later, a follow-up advert headed "6 down and 2 to go" listed "Bob Wollek's 1973 team car" and "one new Motul M1 F2 car".
 The picture on that second advert showed a car wearing #47, which was Wollek's car at Thruxton, but as the same picture had been used for the first advert, this might not be significant.
 Chris Meek's Formula Atlantic car and six of the seven F2 cars all appear to have been sold to US dealer Fred Opert, leaving just one car in the UK where it was sold to Iain McLaren for Scottish libre races.
 The ninth M1 chassis remained in England and formed the basis of the Safir F2 car in 1975.

-The Rondel M1s were very popular for Canadian Formula Atlantic in 1974, where Chris O'Brien (204?), Al Justason (206?), Seb Barone (207) and Roger Seacrist (208) were all regulars in the series.
+The Rondel M1s were very popular for Canadian Formula Atlantic in 1974, where Chris O'Brien (204), Al Justason (206?), Seb Barone (207) and Roger Seacrist (208) were all regulars in the series.
 The other three went into SCCA Formula B, where a Ford twin cam engine would have been required.
-Mike Rand (201) was second in Northeast Division, but the other two had less prominent careers: little was seen of the car of David Ralston (203?) until highly-rated youngster Bobby Rahal bought it later in the 1974 season for his first experience of single-seaters and won a SCCA National at IRP first time out; while next to nothing is known of Peter Symonds' car.
-As Symonds acquired a much older Chevron B20 for the 1975 season, it is likely that he had only hired the Rondel for that race, so it could have been Seb Barone's 207.
+Mike Rand (201) was second in Northeast Division, Peter Symonds in John Plaisted's car (203) was also in NEDiv but with a lower profile, and little was seen of the car of David Ralston until highly-rated youngster Bobby Rahal bought it later in the 1974 season for his first experience of single-seaters and won a SCCA National at IRP first time out.

 Motoring News printed chassis numbers for the F2 cars in 1973, but identifying the chassis number of each of the second-hand cars has required a variety of clues, some quite tenuous.
 Firstly, Randy Zimmer's car has been identified as 201 by its chassis plate which Zimmer still owns, Chris Meek's car is believed to be 202 as that was the only chassis number not mentioned as being part of Rondel's F2 team, Mike Rand's car is then identified as being 202 as its was in the same unique white livery, Seb Barone's car was called "ex-Wollek" and also identified as 207 by a later owner, and Roger Seacrist helpfully referred to his car as 208 in an advert.
-Chris O'Brien's car is tentatively identified as chassis 204 from references to it being "ex-Pryce" and "ex-Scheckter", and it was also the same pale blue as Scheckter's car.
+John Plaisted's car, said to be ex-Schenken, still has its original 203 chassis plate, and Chris O'Brien's car can be identified as chassis 204 from a very precise description of its ex-Scheckter/ex-Pryce history in the Canadian press in early 1974.
 Two more can be tentatively identified only by references to the cars' previous drivers: Al Justason's as 206 from the Pescarolo bodywork with which it originally arrived in Canada, and Iain McLaren's libre car as chassis 205 from an Ingliston programme refering to it being "ex-Jaussaud".
-The identification of David Ralston's as 203 is weaker still, as it was just referred to as the first F2 car.
-That leaves chassis 201 which could have been Peter Symonds' car, but it is more likely that he was driving Seb Barone's 207 in a one-off drive.
-It is possible that 201 was no longer a complete car when it went to Opert, and was used as a source of spares until Mike Rand wrecked his car and need a replacement monocoque.
+The identification of David Ralston's car is weaker still, as it was just referred to as the first F2 car.

 Iain McLaren drove a "Motul M1" in libre racing in Scotland and the north of England in 1974.
-According to his son Bruce, "thought he had bought Pescarolo's car", suggesting chassis 206, but the identity of his car has still not been clarified.
+A race programme described it as ex-Jean-Pierre Jaussaud, implying it was chassis 205, the only Rondel Jaussaud is known to have raced.
 The car was not seen in 1975 or 1976, but the "ex-McLaren Motul M1" rolling chassis was advertised from an Edinburgh number in April 1976.
-For 1977 it was sold to American ex-pat Chris Landrum, who raced in libre in the north of England.
+For 1977 it was sold to American expat Chris Landrum, who raced in libre in the north of England.
 It was also raced by Doug Thomson in a sprint at Knockhill in July, and by Ted Dzierzek at Knockhill in August.
 Landrum then returned home after a season working on the North Sea oil rigs, and shipped the Rondel with him.
-It was to be converted to Formula Atlantic specification, and Chris Townsend advises that he raced it in Cal Club SCCA Nationals up to 1980.
+It was converted to Formula Atlantic specification, and was raced by Landrum in SCAC Nationals, appearing in a race at TWS in July 1978, when Landrum was living in Houma, LA, and one at Riverside in early 1979.
+Chris Townsend advises that he raced it in Cal Club SCCA Nationals up to 1980.

 Al Justason (Toronto, Ontario, Canada) raced a Rondel M1 in the Canadian Formula Atlantic series in 1974.
 According to Chris Townsend, when this car arrived, it was still in the Rondel colour scheme with Pescarolo's name on it, implying it was chassis 206, although Justason had no record of the chassis number himself.
 When Justason "retired" at the end of the 1974 season, he rented the car to Bob Beyea for a couple of Canadian Formula Atlantic races in 1975.
 He recalls that he later sold the car to Bill Bovenizer in Toronto, and Bill's recollection is that he sold it about 1982 to Jeremy Hill who wanted the engine for his Formula Atlantic March.
 Subsequent history unknown.
 Subsequent history unknown.